gbdev/pandocs/src/MBC3.md

 | $0B | RTC DL | Lower 8 bits of Day Counter | ($00-$FF) |
 | $0C | RTC DH | Upper 1 bit of Day Counter, Carry Bit, Halt Flag. <br>Bit 0: Most significant bit (Bit 8) of Day Counter<br>Bit 6: Halt (0=Active, 1=Stop Timer)<br>Bit 7:  Day Counter Carry Bit (1=Counter Overflow) | |

 The Halt Flag is supposed to be set before **writing** to the RTC Registers.
+This makes sure no register overflows while you write the different parts.

+Bits that are not required to store the above information will be ignored and always read 0.

+You can write values larger than the ones mentioned above (up to 63 for seconds and minutes, and up to 31 for hours).
+Invalid values will then continue incrementing like a valid value and will only overflow once the available bits no longer suffice.
+This overflow however will not cause a carry, neither does writing 60 or 24 directly.
+For example, if you write 30:59:63 (and clear the Halt Flag), it will be 30:59:00 one second later, and 31:00:00 one minute after that.
+This behavior has been confirmed on MBC3B.

 ### The Day Counter